agitter/asap-polaris-admet-challenge/README.md

 To submit the stored predictions for all five ADMET properties.

 ## Source files
-- `ligand-admet-potency-single.py` Trains TabPFNRegressor on a single ADMET property specified on the command line and writes the results to disk.
+- `ligand-admet-potency-single.py`: Trains TabPFNRegressor on a single ADMET property specified on the command line and writes the results to disk.
 Does not submit.
 - `ligand-admet-potency.py`: Trains TabPFNRegressor on all ADMET properties and submits.
 However, this hits the API limit so it cannot be run successfully.
+- `submit-predictions.py`: Submits the five property predictions from the five `ligand-admet-potency-single.py` runs.

 ## Third-party files
 - `Ligand-ADMET-Potency.ipynb`, `ligand-admet-potency.py`, and `ligand-admet-potency-single.py` are derived from [`01.
 Ligand ADMET and Potency (Property Prediction).ipynb`](https://github.com/asapdiscovery/asap-polaris-blind-challenge-examples/blob/1952430cfed535ab13ab92eefa92487d908338ee/01.%20Ligand%20ADMET%20and%20Potency%20(Property%20Prediction).ipynb) by [Cas Wognum](https://github.com/cwognum).